Everything You Need to Know About Fiddle Leaf Fig Trees and Soil!

 The wrong soil mix can cause a variety of issues with your fiddle leaf fig. If you see any of the following symptoms, it may be a sign you’re using an improper mix.

-Can be a sign that your plant has either too much or not enough water.
+Yellowing, drooping, or dropping leaves can be a sign that your plant has either too much or not enough water.
 Even if you are watering your plant at seemingly proper intervals, the wrong soil mix can lead to problems.

 If your mix doesn’t contain materials that contribute to good drainage, your plant may sit in water for days.
 This can lead to rotting roots, which prevents plants from taking in the water they need.